togethercomputer/slurm-operator/docs/usage/autoscaling.md

         threshold: '5'
 ```

+> [!NOTE]
-**Note**: The Prometheus trigger is using `metricType: Value` instead of the
+> The Prometheus trigger is using `metricType: Value` instead of the default
-default `AverageValue`. `AverageValue` calculates the replica count by averaging
+> `AverageValue`. `AverageValue` calculates the replica count by averaging the
-the threshold across the current replica count.
+> threshold across the current replica count.

 Check [ScaledObject] documentation for a full list of allowable options.